Theatrical and Performance Makeup Artists

 Theatrical and Performance Makeup Artists apply makeup to performers to reflect period, setting, and situation of their role.

-Theatrical Makeup Artists with little to no experience tend to make between $19420 and $27750 while the more experienced ones make over $98210 per year.
+Theatrical Makeup Artists with little to no experience tend to make between $22460 and $32620 while the more experienced ones can earn over $104040 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Theatrical Makeup Artist is to move to a higher paying state like TN.
-Right now, the highest paying states for Theatrical Makeup Artists are TN, DC, NY, CA and GA.
+One of the easiest ways to increase your salary as a Theatrical and Performance Makeup Artist is to move to a higher paying state like TN.
+Right now, the highest paying states for Theatrical Makeup Artists are TN, DC, CA, NY and FL.

-However a higher pay at TN doesn’t guarantee that you will make more because the living expenses at TN might be 2x higher than where you are currently at now.
+However a higher pay at TN doesn’t guarantee that you will make more because the living expenses at TN might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Theatrical Makeup Artist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Theatrical and Performance Makeup Artist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Theatrical Makeup Artists what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Theatrical Makeup Artists what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by less than a High School Diploma.

 Pros and Cons